-Thankfully, you don't need to because, in this guide, we'll introduce you to the best dairy free Starbucks drinks so you can get your fix no matter what dietary restrictions you have.
+Thankfully, you don't need to because, in this guide, we'll introduce you to the best Starbucks dairy free drinks so you can get your fix no matter what dietary restrictions you have.

 12 Dairy Free Starbucks Drinks (Best Orders For Lactose Intolerance)

-They have quite a few dairy free options and some secret menu drinks that you can ask them to create too.
+They have quite a few dairy free milk options and some secret menu drinks that you can ask them to create too.

 1. Honey Almond Milk Flat White

 The Starbucks honey almond milk flat white combines the richness of honey with the nuttiness of the milk to create a warm autumnal drink.

-It’s popular with those who appreciate a flat white but prefer it a bit sweeter, and the switch from regular to almond milk really adds to the taste.
+It’s popular with those who appreciate a flat white but prefer it a bit sweeter, and the switch from regular to dairy free milk really adds to the taste.

 2. Sugar Cookie Almond Milk Latte

-This is the ultimate Christmas drink which is made by mixing a blonde espresso, almond milk, and sugar cookie syrup, and then it’s then topped with green and red sprinkles to give it the holiday look.
+This is the ultimate Christmas coffee drink which is made by mixing a blonde espresso, almond milk, and sugar cookie syrup, and then it’s then topped with green and red sprinkles to give it the holiday look.

 3. Hazelnut Almond Milk Latte

 This variation isn’t on the regular Starbucks menu, but to order it, you just need to ask for almond milk instead of whole milk.

 The hazelnut syrup and almond milk combine really effectively to give you a sweet, smooth, nutty flavor that warms you through on a cold day.

 This dairy free Starbucks drink has 195 calories, 115mg of caffeine, and no dairy at all.
 It’s a favorite with older Starbucks drinkers and is the perfect latte for with a lactose intolerance.

-It's made with a double espresso base and then topped up with hot water, and in a standard serving, there are no calories, no dairy, and 150mg of caffeine.
+It's made with a double espresso base and then topped up with hot water, and in a standard serving, there are no calories, no dairy milk, and 150mg of caffeine.

 Starbucks Americano may seem like a boring drink compared to some of their others, but it's completely dairy free and has the bold flavor that comes from their espresso.

 5. Iced Chocolate Almond Milk Shaken Espresso

 It combines the strong flavors of a Starbucks blonde espresso with the light almond milk to create a sweeter iced coffee that’s much more drinkable.

 6. Iced Brown Sugar Oat Milk Shaken Espresso

-The iced brown sugar oat milk espresso looks very similar to the chocolate almond milk iced espresso, but the use of oat milk gives it a very different character.
+The iced brown sugar oatmilk shaken espresso looks very similar to the chocolate almond milk iced espresso, but the use of oat milk gives it a very different character.

-It’s made using their new brown sugar syrup and combines it with oat milk to give it a real depth of flavor that you don’t have in many other Starbucks iced drinks.
+The iced brown sugar oatmilk shaken espresso is made using their new brown sugar syrup and combines it with oat milk to give it a real depth of flavor that you don’t have in many other Starbucks iced drinks.

-It’s a popular option with lactose intolerant coffee lovers who like it sweet, and the oat milk works well in balancing out the espresso and brown sugar flavors.
+It’s a popular option with non dairy milk coffee lovers who like it sweet, and the oat milk works well in balancing out the espresso and brown sugar flavors.

 7. Honey Almond Milk Cold Brew And Nitro Cold Brew

 This cold brew technique gives a very similar taste to regular Starbucks coffee but retains much more caffeine and gives a huge caffeine hit.

-You can also ask for the nitro cold brew version, which incorporates nitrogen into the brewing process and makes it velvety smooth to drink.
+You can also ask for the nitro cold brew version, which incorporates nitrogen into the cold brew process and makes the nitro cold brew velvety smooth to drink.

-There are 50 calories, 205mg, and 6 grams of sugar in a serving, so it's a light option, and it's very popular with coffee enthusiasts and those who need that big caffeine boost to get through the day.
+There are 50 calories, 205mg, and 6 grams of sugar in a serving, so it's a light option, and the honey almondmilk cold brew is very popular with coffee enthusiasts and those who need that big caffeine boost to get through the day.

 8. Iced Pineapple Matcha Drink

 This dairy free drink combines bold pineapple with the natural sweetness of matcha to give you a stimulating flavor that is mixed with the rich coconut milk so that it coats your mouth.

 The matcha iced tea gives you about 80mg of caffeine in a serving, so you'll also get a slight energy boost, and it’s a favorite with Starbucks drinkers of all ages because of its unique and sophisticated taste.

 9. Iced Guava Passionfruit Drink

 It's smooth, creamy, and surprisingly rich for a tropical drink, so it's sure to give you a big hit of refreshment.

 There’s no dairy in this drink, but there are 190 calories and 33 grams of sugar.
-There's also no caffeine, so it's suitable for kids or adults, and it's a great morning drink on a hot day.
+There's also no caffeine, so it's a suitable Starbucks drink for kids or adults, and it's a great morning drink on a hot day.